 Once my eyes were finished, it was time to move on to the face.
 Britt explained the importance of color correcting before instructing me to whip out my Beautyblender—which I'd never used before.
 At this point, I had already exceeded my own expectations, so I was eager to do more.
 Then I learned the joys of contouring, something I always thought I'd only see on Instagram but never achieve.

 While these skills might seem like a walk in the park for some, they were new to me.
 I truly couldn't believe the final outcome, and it gave me a sense of hope in such a time of uncertainty.
 This virtual makeup trial made me feel like I had accomplished more than just a line item on my wedding planning checklist.
-It made me feel like nothing, not even a global pandemic, could stop me from achieving whatever I set out to.
+It made me feel like nothing could stop me from achieving whatever I set out to.